Flums/Norwegian-Zimbra-Translation/README.md

 # Norwegian Zimbra Translation

+Sponsored by Telsys AS http://www.telsys.no

-Norwegian translation of Zimbra maintained by the community.
+Norwegian translation of Zimbra.